ryanjeffares/ryanjeffares.github.io/_posts/2025-03-06-youll-pry-cpp-from-my-cold-dead-hands.markdown

 };
 ```

-This ensures that every type given to the `VariantArray` in `Types` all fulfil the same [unary type trait](https://en.cppreference.com/w/cpp/named_req/UnaryTypeTrait) (a more old-school and restrictive way of doing something like our `Addable` concept from earlier - the static property `value` will be `true`/`false` depending on whether the type fulfils the type traits), and then fills the array with a variant for each type, with each variant instance holding a instance of each of the types constructed with `args` in the order we state them in the template argument list.
+This ensures that every type given to the `VariantArray` in `Types` all fulfil the same [unary type trait](https://en.cppreference.com/w/cpp/named_req/UnaryTypeTrait) (a more old-school and restrictive way of doing something like our `Addable` concept from earlier - the static property `value` will be `true`/`false` depending on whether the type fulfils the type traits) by expanding the pack and checking the type trait on each one and combining it into a logical and expression, and then fills the array with a variant for each type, with each variant instance holding a instance of each of the types constructed with `args` in the order we state them in the template argument list.
 We can also visit each instance in the array with a function passed to the `visit` method.
 To use it:

 ```cpp
 template<typename T>